What Are the Best Practices for Keeping Aquarium Water Crystal Clear Without Harmful Chemicals?

 One simple yet effective method is to use a siphon or gravel vacuum to remove water directly from the substrate.
 This not only helps remove water but also detritus and uneaten food that can decompose and pollute the aquarium.

-Sujet a lire : What’s the Most Effective Way to Clean and Sanitize Pet Toys and Accessories?
+A lire aussi : What’s the Most Effective Way to Clean and Sanitize Pet Toys and Accessories?

 Employ the Right Filtration Systems